karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

    - Any tasks that reorganize the app tree (moves/renames/deletions) will be delivered as a precise file move plan (paths to move/rename/delete), not as patches.
 You will apply the plan in your IDE to avoid an “import blast area.”
    - After you confirm the moves are complete, I will follow up (if needed) with a small focused patch to adjust imports and wiring only.

-1. Cruft cleanup (schema‑first alignment + remove redundancy)
+1. Crust cleanup (schema‑first alignment + remove redundancy)
    - Objective: Bring tests and implementation fully in sync with the schema‑first DX, then remove redundant code.
 No new CLI features or layout changes in this step.
    - Tasks:
      a.
 Base event mapping — single source of truth
      - Consolidate core/baseEventTypeMapSchema to a single module exporting:
        - baseEventTypeMapSchema
        - type BaseEventTypeMap = z.infer<typeof baseEventTypeMapSchema>
-     - Include generic/common AWS events: rest, http, alb, sqs, sns, s3, dynamodb, kinesis, eventbridge, cloudwatch-logs, ses, cloudfront, firehose, iot-button, cognito-userpool, codepipeline.
+     - Include generic/common AWS events: rest, http, alb, sqs, sns, s3, dynamodb, kinesis, eventbridge, cloudwatch-logs, ses, cloudfront, firehose, cognito-userpool.
      - Ensure defaultHttpEventTypeTokens remains in core/httpTokens.ts.
        b.
 Replace imports across code/tests
      - Replace imports from src/types/BaseEventTypeMap with the alias from core/baseEventTypeMapSchema.